rystsov/mongodb-transaction-example/README.md

 );
 ```

-Obviously this model ignores a problem of concurrent modification described above, so there is a possibility of
+Obviously this model ignores the problem of concurrent modification described above, so there is a possibility that
 a client overwrites a version of object that he hasn't seen.
 Let's fix it with a CAS.

 ```javascript